The Brothers Grimm (film): Plot

-The Mirror Queen's death is caused by Jake shaterring the enchanting mirror in the tower.
-The werewolf transforms into Angelika's father (the woodsman) and destroys the rest of the mirror by jumping out of the window with it and Will, who was trying to destroy the werewolf at all costs.
-Outside, Cavaldi seems to have survived, having donned the Grimm's faux-magic armor.
+The Queen regains her youth after drinking the blood of the girls and makes Will her new servant.
+However, Jake smashes the magic mirror to stop her.
+The werewolf transforms into Angelika's father (the woodsman) and destroys the rest of the mirror by jumping out of the window with the mirror and Will in pursuit, causing the Queen's death.
+Outside, Cavaldi has survived because he donned the Grimms' faux-magic armor.
 He recites an Italian curse and the tower falls apart.
-Jake awakens Angelika with a kiss, which in turn resurrects the other eleven girls and Will.
-With the menace gone and their daughters returned to them, the villagers of Marbaden celebrate and give their heart-felt thanks to the Brothers Grimm.
+Jake awakens Angelika with a kiss, which in turn resurrects the others.
+With the menace gone and their children returned to them, the villagers of Marbaden celebrate and give their heartfelt thanks to the Brothers Grimm.
 Cavaldi stays in the village and joins the villagers for the feast.
 The Grimms decide to pursue a new profession, presumably writing fairy tales.